Craft a Royal Reading Crown

 Want to give those reading legends a little learning oomph?
 Here’s a hands-on phonics craft for your child to enjoy, and keep.
 While you're at it, you can point out that crowns are also worn by mighty kings... and powerful, independent-minded queens as well!

 What You Need:

 - Glitter glue in a dark color, such as red or blue

 - Polyester quilt batting (available in sewing supply stores)

 What You Do:

-- On the front point, use a sharpie to mark a large Q, P, or K, to indicate whether this is the crown of a Queen, Princess, or King.
+- On the front point, use the permanent marker to mark a large Q, P, or K, to indicate whether this is the crown of a Queen, Princess, Prince or King.
 Then invite your child to trace over the letter with squeezable glitter glue.

 - Around the perimeter of the pie plate, place a bead of glue, and stick down a strip of polyester quilt batting.
 Use the marker to dot the quilt batting with black spots—like royal ermine!

-- Now invite your child to go wild with the craft glue and “jewels” all over the rest of the crown.
+- Now invite your child to go wild!
+Use the craft glue to apply “jewels” all over the rest of the crown.
 Encourage lots of pattern exploration—“jewels” come in all sorts of shapes and sizes—and feel free to show your child a photograph or two of a real crown.

-- Keep the crown somewhere convenient to where you and your child like to get cozy and read.
-The next time you’ve got a royal story going, invite him to take it out and play with it as you read.
+- Keep the crown somewhere convenient, possibly close to where your and your child like to get cozy and read.
+The next time you’ve got a royal story going, invite him to take the crown out and play with it as you read.
 Emphasize the initial letter, find other letters like it in the book, and then, when the story is done, turn the crown into a “storyteller hat.”
 What happened in the book you just read?
 What do you think this character should do next?
 With a crown on his head, who knows what your child will think up!